Articles & Cases

 2025-06-20

-Company B argued: Claim 9 of the patent-in-suit essentially protected a polymorph patent, which did not fall within the types of patents specified in Article 2 of the Judicial Interpretation on Drug Patent Disputes, and therefore Company A had no right to file the lawsuit under Article 76 of the Patent Law.
+Company B argued that: claim 9 of the patent essentially seeks protection for patent for a crystalline form, which does not belong to the patent type stipulated in Article 2 of the Judicial Interpretation on Drug Patent Disputes, and therefore, Company A has no right to file this lawsuit under Article 76 of the Patent Law.

-In this case, Claim 1 of the patent-in-suit seeks to protect a crystalline structure whose specific technical features are defined by the powder X-ray diffraction pattern shown in Figure 1.
-The content of Claim 9 is the specific use of this crystalline structure, and does not constitute a medical use patent for an API compound or a drug composition containing the active ingredient.
-Therefore, the claim registered by Company A does not fall within the three types of patents specified in Article 5 of the Implementation Measures for the Mechanism for Early Settlement of Drug Patent Disputes, and Company A has no standing to file the present lawsuit under Article 76 of the Patent Law.
-Accordingly, the lawsuit should be dismissed.
+In this case, claim 1 of the patent seeks protection for a crystalline structure, the specific technical features of which are clearly defined by the powder X-ray diffraction pattern shown in Fig. 1.
+Claim 9 discloses the specific use of this crystalline structure, rather than a patent for medical use corresponding to a patent for a compound of an active pharmaceutical ingredient or a patent for a pharmaceutical composition comprising an active ingredient.
+Therefore, the claim registered by Company A is not one of the three patent types stipulated in Article 5 of the Measures for the Implementation of the Early Resolution Mechanism for Drug Patent Disputes.
+Company A has no right to file this lawsuit under Article 76 of the Patent Law, and its lawsuit should be dismissed.

 (2023) Zui Gao Fa Zhi Min Zhong No. 7